 The Pine School is a 21st century school and keeps pace (and leads!) with advancements in technology, effect changes in the curriculum and the manner in which the curriculum is delivered - while also effectively managing information and communication both internally and externally.

 To live and work successfully in our global society, Pine School students will require different knowledge, skills, and attitudes than previous generations.

 We believe that technology available today for educational use offers unique opportunities to enhance instruction and learning - empowering students to be more proactive in the acquisition of knowledge.

-FACTS Family is our school management system that provides a web interface for parent and student information.
-Resource documents, report cards, grades, lesson plans and homework are all found on FACTS Family.
-First time users of FACTS Family should set up their accounts by going to our dedicated FACTS Family page on the website.
+FACTS is our school management system that provides an online portal for parent and student information.
+Resource documents, report cards, grades, lesson plans and homework are all found on FACTS Family Portal.
+First time users of FACTS should set up their accounts by going to our dedicated FACTS Family Portal page on the website.